abuckstopshere/cLiri/README.md

 ```

 test those out before trying some of your own!
-as always, send over whatever feedback you may have. 🤜  🤛
+as always, send over whatever feedback you may have 🤜  🤛

 ab🔥